oscarotero/psr7-middlewares/README.md

 ### BasePath

 Strip off the prefix from the uri path of the request.
 This is useful to combine with routers if the root of the website is in a subdirectory.
 For example, if the root of your website is `/web/public`, a request with the uri `/web/public/post/34` will be converted to `/post/34`.
+You can provide the basePath to remove or let the middleware autodetect it.

 ```php
 use Psr7Middlewares\Middleware;